NefertitiM/deep-learning-challenge/README.md

 ### Data Preprocessing

 - **Target Variable**:
-  - `IS_SUCCESSFUL`: This binary variable indicates whether the funding was used effectively (1 for successful, 0 for unsuccessful).
+  - `IS_SUCCESSFUL`: This variable indicates if the funding was used effectively (1 for successful, 0 for unsuccessful).

 - **Feature Variables**:
   - `APPLICATION_TYPE`: Type of application submitted.